HSF/hsf.github.io/howto-website.md

 [Newsletters](/newsletter.html) are occasional longer articles we publish.
 Each of these lives in `newsletter/_posts`.
 The format is very similar to the other content on the website, follow the front matter of the other files in there.

 You can highlight a newsletter by updating the centre column of the frontpage of the website (see below).

+### Adding your profile

+Some pages, like the [training community page](/training/community.html) feature "floating heads" corresponding to profiles of community members.
+See [howto profile](/howto-profile.html) for how to create your profile and how to include selected profiles into a page.

 ## Technical details